Spherical Tropicalization: Further Examples of Spherical Tropicalization

 The tropicalization of $T$ is all of the valuation cone.
 Indeed, given a pair of integers $(\alpha_1,\alpha_2)$ with $\alpha_1\geq \alpha_2$, the invertible matrix

-satisfies the equations that define $T$ and has invariant factors $\alpha_1,\alpha_2$.
-Thus we should begin by compactifying $T$ in a spherical variety supported on $\cls{V}$, i.e. a complete spherical variety.

-We view $\gl{2}$ as an open subset of $\aa^4$, with coordinates $x_{ij}$, which in turn is embedded in $\pp^4$, with homogeneous coordinates $(X_0,X)=(X_0,(X_{ij}))$, and is identified with $(X_0\neq 0)$ (see Example \ref{tropcurvegl2}).
-The spherical variety $\pp^4$ has two closed $\gl{2}$-orbits: the origin of $\aa^4$, say $0$, which is the zero matrix, and the set of rank $1$ matrices at infinity.
-There are three other orbits, the set of invertible matrices at infinity, the matrices of rank $1$ in $\aa^4$, and the open orbit $\gl{2}$.
-The colored fan of $\pp^4$ is shown in Figure \ref{fanproj4}.
+has invariant factors $\alpha_1,\alpha_2$.
+We begin by compactifying $T$ in a spherical variety supported on $\cls{V}$, i.e. a complete spherical variety.
+We view $\gl{2}$ as an open subset of $\aa^4$, with coordinates $x_{ij}$, which in turn is embedded in $\pp^4$, with homogeneous coordinates $(X_0,X)=(X_0,(X_{ij}))$, and is identified with $(X_0\neq 0)$, see Example~\ref{tropcurvegl2}.
+The spherical variety $\pp^4$ has two closed $\gl{2}$-orbits: the origin of $0\in\aa^4$ and the set of rank $1$ matrices ``at infinity''.
+The colored fan of $\pp^4$ is shown in Figure \ref{wefvwefv} (A).